The Tiger Who Came to Tea: Theatre adaptation

 The book has been adapted for stage with music by David Wood.
 The original production featured the actors Devon Black, Alan Atkins and Abbey Norman.

 Television adaptation

+In January 2019, it was announced that London-based animation studio Lupus Films and Channel 4 (which Lupus Films previously produced The Snowman & The Snowdog and We're Going on a Bear Hunt for the network) alongside publishing unit HarperCollins and American film studio Universal Pictures had commissioned an animated TV movie adaptation of the picture book that was set to premiere in December 2019 with Universal Pictures handling worldwide distribution to the animated adaptation of the picture book.

-A television adaptation of the book aired in the UK on Channel 4 on Christmas Eve 2019 and featured the voices of David Walliams as the narrator, David Oyelowo as the tiger, Clara Ross as Sophie, Maria Darling as the boy from the grocer's, Tamsin Greig as Sophie's mother, Benedict Cumberbatch as Sophie's father and Paul Whitehouse as the milkman.
+The television adaptation aired in the UK on Channel 4 on Christmas Eve 2019 and featured the voices of David Walliams as the narrator, David Oyelowo as the tiger, Clara Ross as Sophie, Maria Darling as the boy from the grocer's, Tamsin Greig as Sophie's mother, Benedict Cumberbatch as Sophie's father and Paul Whitehouse as the milkman.
 It was also released on DVD by Universal Pictures Home Entertainment on 2 February 2020.
+British singer songwriter Robbie Williams sang the theme song "Hey Tiger", which was also released as a promotional single.